 We will perhaps never know why a Jewish volunteer from Palestine served in the Legion but it worth remembering that despite Nazi Germany’s racism it was not until 1938 that Fascist Italy adopted anti-Semitic measures.
 Prior to that some Italian Jews were enthusiastic Fascists and a few held high office.
+Some fought in the Italian forces that aided the Spanish Nationalists.
 But that is to over-think it.
 Not everyone fits a stereotype.
 The volunteer’s motivations are lost.

 Q. Were Franco’s Volunteers Fascists?